Alwyn Williams (geologist): Sir Alwyn Williams Building

 The Sir Alwyn Williams Building at the University of Glasgow was opened on 22 June 2007 by Professor Anne Glover, Chief Scientific Adviser for Scotland, and Williams's widow, Joan.
 It was an extension to the facilities of the Department of Computing Science, located between the Department's pre-existing accommodation, in a row of interconnected Victorian townhouses on Lilybank Gardens, and the 1968-built Queen Margaret Union building.
 The Building contains offices and laboratories as well as informal "break-out spaces".

 The architectural style is strikingly modern, and building work also included construction of a pedestrianised plaza between University Gardens and Lilybank Gardens, connecting to the North doors of the Boyd Orr Building.
 Construction lasted between 2005 and 2007, and cost £4M.
 The building was designed by Reiach and Hall Architects, who also built the University's Wolfson Medical School Building.
 In 2008, the building was briefly occupied by students protesting against violence in the Gaza Strip.

 Personal life

-Williams married Joan Bevan in 1949, with whom he had a son and a daughter.
+Williams married Joan Bevan in 1949, with whom he had a son and a daughter, Professor Gareth Williams and Dr Sian Shepherd.
 The pair met while studying in Aberystwyth and married in Canada.
 The family lived in Pollokshields in the South of Glasgow.
 As well as his academic and administrative posts, Williams had a keen interest in the arts, and was chairman of the Committee on National Museums and Galleries in Scotland between 1979 and 1981.
 During this time he conducted a report on the National Museum of Antiquities, which led to the establishment of the Museum of Scotland.